emcrisostomo/latency-simulation/blog-post.md

 ## Retries: Variance Multipliers in Disguise, and Where They Happen Matters

 Retries feel safe.
 Mathematically, they are **gasoline**.
-But "retries” is really two different mechanisms with different queueing effects.
+But "retries" is really two different mechanisms with different queueing effects.

 ### Caller-side retries (new arrivals)